 Make Lunch Fun & Desirable

-“We first eat with our eyes!” says Medico.
+“We first eat with our eyes,” says Medico.
 “Incorporating different colors and shapes can increase interest and enjoyment of lunches, encouraging children to try new foods.”

 Well-balanced Nutrition Every Time

 Created by the United States Department of Agriculture, MyPlate is a pictorial representation of a balanced diet that breaks meals into specific food groups.
 With appropriate substitutions, this tool can help you make well-balanced and nutritious meals.
-Not every meal has to match MyPlate perfectly every time, but using it regularly as a guide helps to ensure your child’s nutritional markers are met.
+Not every meal has to match MyPlate perfectly every time, but using it regularly as a guide helps ensure your child’s nutritional needs are met.